Placing a nest box (sometimes called a birdhouse) or nesting structure in your neighborhood is a great way to attract birds.

 Nesting structures and baskets

 To attract birds that don’t nest in cavities you might consider providing a nesting structure.
 For American Robins and Barn Swallows you can install a nesting shelf and provide a source of mud nearby because both types of birds will use mud to build their nests.
-You can find a design for one of these shelves, and help American Robins and Barn Swallows in your neighborhood.
+Thanks to our friends at NestWatch, you can find a designs for these shelves and help American Robins and Barn Swallows in your neighborhood.

 If you like the relaxing calls of Mourning Doves, you can alternatively use an open box or basket to help them to build a nest in the crotch of a tree in your neighborhood.
 If you are not that familiar with their nests dimensions’ requirements, you can start with a standard nest box and remove one of its panels, or use a nest basket.
 Place it in the crotch of a tree and be sure it has good cover.
-You can also visit a great site to get some more advice about shelter for Mourning Doves here.
+Directions for a nesting basket cone are available here!

 Mallards also like to nest on nest baskets but under a completely different setting!
-If you would like to learn how to build and install nest baskets for mallards in your neighborhood, you can visit this wonderful site here.
+Build and install nest baskets for mallards in your neighborhood using directions provided by NestWatch.

 Cavity nesting species such as Chickadees, Wrens, Bluebirds, Tree Swallows, and many other birds readily use artificial nest boxes.
 Invasive species such as House Sparrows and European Starlings also use nest boxes, which can be a danger for the native bird species when competing for nesting sites.
 But first, what is a good nest box, how is it built, and where is it placed?